batistagroup/qflux/docs/qflux/Open_Systems/OpenSys_basic.md

 In this equation, here $\rho(t)$ is the reduced density matrix of the system, and $H$ represents the Hamiltonian of the system.
 The jump operators $L_n$ represent the environmental effects on the dynamics, with the rates $\gamma_n$ quantifying these effects.

+The purpose of this tutorial is to demonstrate how to solve the Lindblad equation described above using `qflux`, both on classical and quantum computing platforms.
+To that end, we first introduce the general procedure for solving the equation, and then illustrate it with a spin-1/2 example to familiarize the reader with the basic usage of `qflux`.

-To numerically solve the Lindblad equation, `QFlux` adopts a matrix–vector multiplication approach.
+To numerically solve the Lindblad equation, `qflux` adopts a matrix–vector multiplication approach.
 This method leverages commonly used Python packages such as `NumPy` and `SciPy`, and consists of three main steps:
 - vectorizing the density matrix,
 - converting the Lindblad equation into a matrix–vector form
 - integrating the resulting equation to obtain the time evolution of the system.